Updated on June 27, 2019

-The UTZ program is all about sustainability and traceability in the supply chain.
-That’s why our partners can only use the UTZ label if their supply chain is UTZ certified too.
+The UTZ program is all about more sustainable practices and traceability in the supply chain.
+That’s why our partner companies can only use the UTZ label if all actors in their supply chain are certified too.
 So how can you get your suppliers on board?
 We’ve created a step-by-step plan to help.
 Whether your supplier is a coffee roaster, cocoa manufacturer, tea blender or trader the steps are the same.

 Step 1: Register with the UTZ program